arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Project-Design-a-Data-Warehouse/ReadMe.md

 ## Step 4 - Reporting

+The final **objective** of this project was to write appropriate SQL to **find the impact of weather on restaurant ratings.**

+### Deliverables

+Data Architecture Diagram

 SQL queries code that reports the business name, temperature, precipitation, and ratings.

-The final **objective** of this project was to write appropriate SQL to **find the impact of weather on restaurant ratings.**

-use actual YELP and climate datasets in order to analyze the effects the weather has on customer reviews of restaurants.
-The data for temperature and precipitation observations are from the Global Historical Climatology Network-Daily (GHCN-D) database.
-Students will use a leading industry cloud-native data warehouse system called Snowflake for all aspects of the project.

-Students will then apply the skills they have acquired in the preceding Designing Data Systems Course to architect and design a Data Warehouse DWH for the purpose of reporting and online analytical processing (OLAP).
+## Summary

-In this project,

-I created end to end data architecture,
+In this project, I created end to end data architecture,

-built ingestion of data from Yelp and Climatic source systems,
+built ingestion pipeline of data from Yelp and Climatic source systems,

 designed Operational Data Store and Data warehouse systems,

 and transformed data from staging to ODS,

-and finally from ODS to data warehouse system.
+and then from ODS to data warehouse system.

+Finally I ran queries to establish the relation between climate and user sratings.